nnra6864/bgTools-playerPrefsEditor/Documentation~/PlayerPrefsEditor.md

 **Sorting**

-Circle trought the sorting funtions by pressing the (B) button in the toolbar.
+Circle trough the sorting functions by pressing the (B) button in the toolbar.

-Following sorting function are aviliable for the PlayerPref entries:
+Following sorting function are available for the PlayerPref entries:
 * None
 * Ascending
 * Descending